Cottage Cheese Salad

 - Apple Cider Vinegar or lemon juice

-- Mayonnaise or Greek yogurt if preferred for more protein and less saturated fat.
+- Mayonnaise, sour cream, or Greek yogurt if preferred for more protein and less saturated fat.

 - Yellow Mustard – The classic American mustard.